RiickyRiick/QR-Code-Component-/README-template.md

 **Note: Delete this note and the paragraphs above when you add your screenshot.
 If you prefer not to add a screenshot, feel free to remove this entire section.**

-### Links

 ## My process

-Overview:
-I first started off with the HTML making sure I got all my containers in placed, then moved onto the CSS and placing everything within the center of the viewport, and added all the background-colors in order for me to have a better view of the 'White Card Container' in center and for better sizing.
-I tried to approach it from my own understading at first, and input as much as I could in order for me to really get into the notion of figuring it out by myself, instead of always following or looking at hints.

 HTML: This part of the code was very easy and simple addition of classes in order to group for better positioning and sizing.
 Started with a flex-container, then card class, and finally a text class (more on this in the 'What I learned' section).